It’s 2020, and you’re still into heel drops? You’re a decade late, but better late than never, as they say.

 What is a heel drop?

-Every running shoe has a foam midsole, and every midsole has a certain thickness.
+Every running shoe has a foam midsole, and the said midsole has a certain thickness.
 For example, if you were to measure the front with the caliper, you’ll get a certain number in millimeters, say, 20 mm.
 In the rear, the midsole could be 30 mm.

 A heel drop is nothing but the difference between the forefoot and rearfoot midsole thickness.
 In this case, 30 mm – 20 mm = a 10 mm drop.
 Similarly, a 20 mm forefoot and a 24 mm rear would mean that running shoe has a 4 mm heel to toe drop.

-And why is this spec thought to be important?
+And why is this spec perceived to be important?

 A lower drop running shoe is thought to promote a more ’natural’ gait.
 As in, if barefoot running is zero drop, why should running shoes be stacked higher towards the rear?